CSIS-iLab/india-states/_analysis/states-update-april-22-2020.md

 details: []
 author:
 - Neelima Jain
-published: false

 ---
-The government plans major reforms via amendments to the Electricity Act; RBI further increases ways and means advances to the states; States gear up for limited opening of the economy as nationwide lockdown relaxes; and more.
+**Big News:** The government plans major reforms via amendments to the Electricity Act; RBI further increases ways and means advances to the states; States gear up for limited opening of the economy as nationwide lockdown relaxes; and more.

 **Center – State relations**